Active Matter as a framework for living systems-inspired Robophysics: Active Matter as an effective framework for Robophysics

 \section{Active Matter as an effective framework for Robophysics}

 Intelligent Soft Matter has been recently developed as a field of research aimed at creating biological-inspired materials with life-like capabilities, such as perception, learning, memory, and adaptive behavior\cite{baulin2025intelligent}.
 Active matter has emerged in recent years as a robust framework for studying collective behaviors in both living\cite{Marchetti2013,bechinger2016active,Gompper2025} and synthetic\cite{JuACSnano2025} systems.
-It focuses on ensembles of self-propelled agents, whether biological (e.g., bacteria, fish) or artificial (e.g., colloids), that consume energy to generate motion and stresses, thereby driving the system out of thermodynamic equilibrium \cite{Marchetti2013}.
-These agents can exhibit striking emergent phenomena, such as flocking or swarming, that arise purely from local interactions.
-Synthetic micro/nanorobots could be have potential applications in biomedicine and environmental remediation.\cite{JuACSnano2025} However, in contrast to biological systems, most active matter models lack internal decision-making and goal-oriented dynamics: while they capture emergent motion, they rarely encode the shared purposes that living collectives achieve, such as predator evasion, energy optimization, or efficient foraging \cite{te2024review}.
+It focuses on ensembles of self-propelled agents, whether biological (e.g., bacteria, fish) or artificial (e.g., colloids), consuming energy to generate motion and stresses, thereby driving the system out of thermodynamic equilibrium \cite{Marchetti2013}.
+These agents can exhibit striking emergent phenomena, such as flocking or swarming, purely arising from local interactions.
+Synthetic micro/nanorobots could have potential applications in biomedicine and environmental remediation.\cite{JuACSnano2025} Flocking emerge in suspensions of self-propelled Janus colloids with anisotropic repulsioin at the front/rear characterised by turn-away torques \cite{DasPRX2024}.
+Light-driven synthetic micro-swimmers form dense swarms capable of trapping and transporting passive loads \cite{BenZion2022NAtureComm}, whereas dense binary mixtures of active Janus colloids (with distinct motilities and independently tunable alignment \cite{alvarez2025segregation}) aggregate into self-organized and highly dynamic polar clusters.

+In contrast to biological systems, most active matter models lack internal decision-making and goal-oriented dynamics: while capturing emergent motion, they rarely encode shared purposes that living collectives achieve, such as predator evasion, energy optimization, or efficient foraging \cite{te2024review}.
+Recent developments highlight ongoing efforts to close this gap.
+New models seek to incorporate perception, adaptability, and purposeful behavior into synthetic active systems \cite{MarchPons2025,MarchPonsEtAl2024,AcostaSobaEtAl2025,AbdoliSharmaLowen2025,lowen2025towards,cai2025reinforcement}. {Cooperative transport spontaneously emerges in swarms of stochastic self-propelled robots \cite{Arbel2025} and in swarms of robots\cite{CasiulisPNAS2025}, with applications in embodied decentralized control.
+Swarms of active particles confined in a flexible scaffold have been proposed to build functional soft structures.
+Mindless rod-like motile robots in confinement undergo collective behavior near boundaries\cite{Deblais2018PRL}, and are capable to perform simple tasks such as pulling a load \cite{Boudetscience2021}.}